gordonl0811/LowLatencyProgramming/README.md

 ### Running Benchmarks Locally

-Follow these instructions to rerun the benchmarks in the `examples` directory:
+Follow these instructions to run the benchmarks in the `examples` directory:

 ```
 // Navigate to the directory of the optimisation